A Guide to Capital Felony Crimes

 What is a Capital Felony?

-A capital felony is one of the most serious crimes.
+A capital felony is one of the most severe crimes.
 Murder, treason, and some drug-related offenses fall into this category.
 A capital felony conviction is considered to carry with it the harshest punishment that can be imposed.

 What is Capital Punishment?